babylonhealth/ios-playbook/Cookbook/Technical-Documents/DeepLinks.md

 # Handling deep links

 The app can handle several types of deep links, directly opening the related screens from inside or outside the app.
-A deep link is usually composed of a prefix, like `babylon://`, and the deep link intent with or without a parameter:
+Deep links are usually composed of a prefix, like `babylon://`, and a deep link intent with or without a parameter:

 - `babylon://homepage`
 - `babylon://somescreen/parameter`
 - `babylon://nested/screen/parameter`

-Currently only single, simple parameters are supported app-wide as there was no requirement for anything else, and for reliability.
+Currently, only single, simple parameters are supported app-wide for reliability and there was no requirement for anything else.

 The prefix is not only `babylon://`, but also several others, and the app does not distinguish between them, looking only at the intent, as long as the OS is able to invoke the app.
 Thus, `babylon://link` and `otherprefix://link` are equivalent from the deep link handling standpoint within the app.

-Let's trace the whole process from defining a new deep link intent, possibly restricting it to specific app targets, to presenting a new screen.
+Let's take a look at the whole process from defining a new deep link intent, possibly restricting it to specific app targets, to presenting a new screen.

 ## Overall architecture